 Our PSHEE programme incorporates learning and decision-making opportunities across the curriculum with contributions from specific PSHEE lessons, projects, form time, circle time, mindfulness, assemblies and involvement in school and the wider community.
 Girls are encouraged to play active roles to help them develop confidence in presenting their views, listening, negotiating, working as teams and organising events.
 Examples include: The School Council, School Election, Walk to School, fundraising for nominated charities chosen by the pupils, House links with local charities and Young Enterprise.
-More recently (2022), through our links with Park Walk Primary School, the girls have been developing relationships and friendships with other children through our 'GlenPark Club.'
+More recently (2022), through our links with Park Walk Primary School, the girls have been developing relationships and friendships with other children through our 'GlenPark Club.
 There are close links with other subjects such as the Humanities, RE and Science which have aspects of a moral or ethical nature and which encourage debate and discussion.
+Since September 2022, we have also been developing our relationship with the staff and residents at the local St Teresa's Care Home.
+Many of our Prep School girls have now visited the residents through one-off activities such as singing French songs as part of their French lessons or as part of our newly formed weekly Community Club, after school.
+Recently (Summer 2023), Reception pupils have been visiting the residents weekly to carry out purposeful, mutually beneficial and fun activities together which promote greater understanding and respect between generations and contribute to building more cohesive communities.
 Through remote learning and during the 2021-2022 academic year, girls have enjoyed 'Confident Speakers Club' and debating competitions with a number of schools in the local area.